GitHub Actions

 Control over gemset

-• Jekyll version — Instead of using the classic GitHub Pages provided version at 3.9.3, you can use any version of Jekyll you want.
-For example 4.3.3, or point directly to the repository.
+• Jekyll version — Instead of using the classic GitHub Pages-provided version specified in the Dependency versions list, you can use any version of Jekyll you want.
+For example 4.3.4, or point directly to the repository via the Gemfile.

-• Plugins — You can use any Jekyll plugins irrespective of them being on the supported versions list, even *.rb files placed in the _plugins directory of your site.
+• Plugins — You can use any Jekyll plugins irrespective of them being whitelisted by GitHub, including any *.rb files placed in the _plugins directory of your site.

-• Themes — While using a custom theme is possible without Actions, it is now simpler.
+• Themes — While using a custom theme is possible without Actions, it is now possible to use themes depending on features introduced in newer versions of Jekyll.

 Workflow Management